Colorado Rental Agreement

 Colorado Landlord Tenant Laws

-• Warranty of Habitability – Colorado landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
-Landlords must begin repairs within 24-96 hours after proper notice from the tenant, depending on the issue.
+• Warranty of Habitability – Colorado landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, electricity, and sound structural elements.
+Landlords must begin repairs within 24-72 hours after proper notice from the tenant, depending on the issue.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
 Tenants usually aren’t allowed to repair and deduct, or withhold rent.

-• Evictions – Colorado landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
-This means most evictions in Colorado take from about a week to a little more than a month.
-This can be significantly extended if a property was covered by the federal CARES Act, which extends the minimum eviction notice to 30 days.
+• Evictions – Colorado landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
+Evictions often can take a week to a little more than a month.
+This can be significantly extended for property covered by the federal CARES Act, which extends the minimum eviction notice to 30 days.

 • Security Deposits – Colorado caps most security deposits at two months’ rent.
 By default, a landlord has one month to return a tenant’s security deposit.

-• Rent Increases and Fees – Colorado landlords can raise rent by any amount, whenever they want, with no particular requirements for justification or advance notice.
+• Rent Increases and Fees – Colorado has no limit on the amount or frequency of a rent increase.
 The state caps late fees at $50 or 5% of the past due rent payment.
 The late fee may only be charged once per past due payment, and they must be be collected by the seventh calendar day after rent is late.
 Returned check fees are capped at $20.

 • Settling Legal Disputes – Colorado allows landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $7,500.
 Evictions are not allowed in small claims.